Amy Klobuchar has withdrawn her candidacy.

 - She told CFR that China is stealing U.S. technologies, dumping its steel on U.S. markets, seeking to infiltrate sensitive U.S. infrastructure, weaponizing its economy to dominate its neighbors, and rapidly modernizing its military.

 - She promises to “aggressively combat illegal Chinese steel dumping” by expanding existing trade enforcement efforts and has expressed support for President Donald J. Trump’s tariffs on steel and aluminum.
 As a senator, she pressed the Barack Obama administration to take action on Chinese steel.

-- But she has also criticized Trump’s broader trade war with China, which she says is hurting midwestern farmers, as China has dialed back purchases of U.S. agricultural goods.
+- But she heavily criticizes Trump’s broader trade war with China, which she says is costing jobs and hurting midwestern farmers without achieving any changes in Beijing’s behavior.
 She says Trump should quickly negotiate an end to it.

 - She cosponsored legislation, passed in 2018, to strengthen the Committee on Foreign Investment in the United States (CFIUS), a federal body that reviews foreign acquisitions and investments for potential national security risks.
 CFIUS has in recent years intensely scrutinized Chinese efforts to acquire U.S. technology companies and blocked several high-profile deals.